mayobrownies/ClassificationModel/README.md

 Uses the Brain Tumor MRI Dataset from Kaggle for the multi-class classification of brain tumors.

-Scores up to 99.77% in classification accuracy, precision, and f1 score.
+Scores up to 99.77% in classification accuracy, precision, recall, and f1 score.